G-dH/advanced-alttab-window-switcher/README.md

 # AATWS - Advanced Alt-Tab Window Switcher
+An extension for GNOME Shell that replaces its following built-in switchers:

+- **Switch windows**
+- **Switch applications**
-An extension for Gnome Shell that replaces following GNOME Shell's build-in functions: *Switch windows*, *Switch applications* and *Switch windows of an application*.
-Keyboard shortcuts for these functions can be set in GNOME Settings > Keyboard Shortcuts.
+- **Switch windows of an application**

+**Keyboard shortcuts for these switchers can be set in *GNOME Settings > Keyboard Shortcuts*.**

 *AATWS - Advanced Alt-Tab Window Switcher* offers effective and highly customizable navigation between windows, workspaces, monitors and also window control.
-With the built-in type to search feature you don't even need to see what's in the switcher list to find your window or app instantly.
+With the built-in *type to search* feature you don't even need to see what's in the switcher list to find your window or app instantly.
 App Switcher has also built-in app launcher and can find application even if you dont exacty know its name.
-In combination with `Custom Hot Corners - Extended` extension, the `AATWS` can be also triggered (and controled) using a mouse and also serve as a dock.
+AATWS also offers activation using a mouse by hitting a top or bottom hot edge and can serve as a app launcher and dock.

 ![Window Switcher Popup](screenshot.png)

 [<img alt="" height="100" src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true">](https://extensions.gnome.org/extension/4412/advanced-alttab-window-switcher/)

-## Main Features:
+## Features:

-- Supports GNOME Shell 3.36 - 42.
+- Supports GNOME Shell 3.36 - 43.
-- Replacement for both the **Window Switcher** and **Application Switcher** popups.
-Both modes can be also switched on the fly.
-- **Type to Search** mode which allows you to find any window or application.
-- Optional default filter settings : *All windows / Current workspace / Current monitor*, plus *Skip minimized* option.
-- Optional default sorting settings: *Most Recently Used* (MRU) */ Stable sequence / Stable sequence - current window first*.
-- Optional automatic filter switching in search mode - the switcher can be set to list windows from the current monitor but you can find windows from other monitors and workspaces by typing.
-- Optional default window grouping settings: *None / Current workspace first / Applications / Workspaces*.
-- **Filter, sorting and grouping modes can be switched on the fly** when needed using hotkeys.
-- The switcher can work also as an **aplication launcher with Favorite applications** and search all installed applications (all with properly installed `.desktop` files) and GNOME Settings.
-You can search applications not only by names, but also by their description, keywords, category and name of executable.
+- Filters (all/workspace/monitor), sorting, grouping options, most of them switchable *on the fly*.
+- Type to search - windows, apps, settings.
+Search can automatically switch current filter mode if needed.
+- Hotkeys allow to control switcher and windows, including relocations.
+- Workspace navigation.
+- Navigation between monitors.
+- Full-size window previews.
+- Size adjustments.
+- Can replace dash/dock
-- App switcher can include Show Apps Button to acces overview applications grid.
+- Application launcher, app switcher can include favorite apps and *Show Apps* icon.
-- Built-in **workspace switcher** with `Wraparound` and `Ingore Last (empty) Workspace` options allows you to navigate between workspaces using the Up/Down arrow keys.
-- Separately **adjustable sizes** of window preview and app icon combo (the larger one is used as the base and the smaller one as the front icon), single application window list icons and application list icons.
-- windows can be previewed or raised immediately as they are selected in the switcher list, otherwise you can do so by pressing a dedicated hotkey.
-- With multimonitor setup **you can move the switcher popup to any connected monitor on the fly** using hotkeys.
-You can also choose whether the switcher should appear always on the primary monitor or the one with mouse pointer.
-- Optional workspace index on each window item so you can see to which workspace the window belongs.
-- Direct window activation using `F`unction keys with optional `F<n>` key indicator on each item in the switcher.
-- Super key (or more accurately `Window Action Key` which can be reassigned in *GNOME Tweaks* or *D-conf editor*) can be set to open App or Window switcher instead of the default Activities overview.
-- Bult-in window and app controls, see Hotkeys paragraph below.
+- Optional Super key activation.
+- Configurable overlay indicators, optionally interactive to help with mouse control.
+- Mouse control, including optional top or bottom hot edge for switcher activation.
+- Configurable mouse buttons and scroll wheel.
+- Supported by the *Custom Hot Corners - Extended* extension.

 ### Hotkeys